 He has appeared on numerous radio and television programs such as B.B.C.
 Radio and TV., The National Geographic Channel, The History Channel, Channel 4 England and Arutz Sheva-Israel National Radio.
 He is the author of WorldPerfect – The Jewish Impact on Civilization published by HCI books and Crash Course in Jewish History published by Targum Press.
 His writings and seminars can be accessed on this website and www.aish.com.

 Born and raised in the U.S. Rabbi Spiro has lived in Israel since 1982.
-He served in a combat infantry unit in the IDF and currently lives in Givat Zeev with his wife and five children.
+He served in a combat infantry unit in the IDF.
+A father of five children, he currently lives near Jerusalem in Givat Zeev.

 Crash Course in Jewish History Book

 From Abraham and the birth of monotheism to the Holocaust and the creation of modern Israel-Crash Course in Jewish History explores 3,800 years of Jewish existence.
 Ken Spiro takes the reader on a fascinating and informative journey through time, highlighting the key lessons of Jewish and world history and the profound relevance that the past holds for the future of both the Jewish people and humanity.

 We learn Jewish history not only to avoid the mistakes of the past, but to understand where our destiny is taking us.
 This series is designed as a basic overview of all the Jewish history — all 4,000 years of it.
 Usually when one mentions the word “history” most people break out in a cold sweat.
 They remember back to high school […]

 An enormous amount of information in the Bible has been borne out by archeology, through indirect or circumstantial evidence.
 We assume that people throughout human history always studied history, but that’s not true.
 As a matter of fact, if you go back more than a couple of thousand years you’ll find people had no interest […]